 Birgitta De Pree received her MFA in performance from the National Theater Conservatory and has spent the last two decades working throughout Colorado as a performer, director and educator.
-Fourteen years after founding the MAT, Birgitta still believes that theatre is one of those magical places where we “wake-up and remember why we’re here”.
+Sixteen years after founding the MAT, Birgitta still believes that theatre is one of those magical places where we “wake-up and remember why we’re here”.
 Birgitta enjoys performing both at the MAT and throughout the community.
 She was recently seen at the Fine Art Center in “Love Loss & What I Wore”, “Noises Off” and “Other Desert Cities.”
 In 2008, she and husband Jim Jackson won the PPAC award for Best Original Production (“Signature”) and she received the People’s Choice for ‘Best Actress” from the Gazette’s “Best of the Springs” in 2012 and “Best Actress” in 2013, 2014 and 2015.
 She is thrilled to be sharing this adventure with her very funny, smart and loving family!

 Jim Jackson –